Arnav00747/sentiment-analysis-imdb/README.md

 Achieved ~88% accuracy on test data

 ##  Example
-review = "This movie was really boring and slow"
+review = "This movie was just awesome and full of emotions!"
-# Output: Sentiment: negative
+Output: Sentiment:POSITIVE